-From the first bell Klitschko’s mechanical style backed Byrd up, forcing the challenger to retreat and employ enough head movement for a featherweight to be happy with in hopes that Dr. Ironfist would need a cure for why he wasn’t able to land on the diminutive heavyweight.
+From the first bell Klitschko’s mechanical style backed Byrd up, forcing the challenger to retreat and employ enough head movement for a featherweight to be happy with in hopes Dr. Ironfist would need a cure for why he wasn’t able to land on the diminutive heavyweight.
 Klitschko displayed enough work rate and landed enough punches to make everything seem routine, the way it was meant to go.
 He was not dominant, he was not overwhelming the American, but he was doing the right amount of work to see him push ahead on the scorecards.

 Little did we know that Klitschko had encountered a problem in the third round, an old injury to his left shoulder that was not evident to the spectators.
 Still, the single cannon right hand – albeit a weapon on this night which seemed to lose its potency early on – was providing enough trouble to deter Byrd from really threatening to cause an upset.
-That being said there were moments from Byrd, particularly when throwing to the body, doubling up on the left hand, and forcing Klitschko to the back foot, which showed signs of a competitive fight.
+That said there were moments from Byrd, particularly when throwing to the body, doubling up on the left hand, and forcing Klitschko to the back foot, which showed signs of a competitive fight.
 Byrd, like a lumberjack chopping at a tree with a pick-axe, was slowly chipping away.
 There was of course no damage, but the tree would wobble on occasions due to the lumberjack’s persistence.

 Never being the most graceful fighter to observe, Klitschko’s clumsy fighting on the back foot gave hope to Byrd whose father between rounds reminded him to stay off the ropes.
 Byrd’s hand speed, body positioning and angles were working.
 And having caught as many tappy left hands as Klitschko could offer, combined with a right hand that was never fully loaded that night, Byrd looked like he was beginning to believe in his plan, that being to get past the early rounds and then take control.

 And, in what would be the final round of the contest, Byrd was winning over the crowd.
-The final 30 seconds proved as much when the American turned up the pressure, throwing his best punches of the fight and showing an offence that Klitschko could contain but never looked entirely comfortable with.
+The final thirty seconds proved as much when the American turned up the pressure, throwing his best punches of the fight and showing an offence that Klitschko could contain but never looked entirely comfortable with.
 The bell rang to end round nine and then the most unexpected conclusion played out.

 “Is it hurting?” asked Klitschko’s trainer Fritz Sdunek as his giant sat down.